-Interim, formative mathematics assessments in use by LEAs: STAR Math, iReady, AIMsWEB, NWEA Math, Acadience Math, and Monitoring Basic Skills Progress (MBSP).
+Interim, formative mathematics assessments in use by LEAs: STAR Math, AIMSWeb 2.0, Acadience Math, MBSP, iReady.

-Data-Based Individualization (DBI) Case Studies: Eight out of the 11 (73%) case study students made moderate and ambitious growth toward progress monitoring goals as of June 2022.
-In relation to the language used in the SiMR, moderate growth equates to typical growth while ambitious growth equates to high growth.
-The state is comparing to pre-pandemic because the COVID pandemic impacted so much intervention time.
-Our case study results are similar to pre-pandemic data.
+Data-Based Individualization (DBI) Case Studies: 15 out of the 16 (94%) new case study students made moderate and ambitious growth toward progress monitoring goals as of June 2023.
+In relation to the language used in the SiMR, moderate growth equates to typical growth, while ambitious growth equates to high growth.